-Renault Kangoo Z.E. van practicality & load space
+Renault Kangoo Z.E. van boot space, seating & load space

 There’s decent capacity inside, especially in the Renault Kangoo Z.E.
 Maxi